 Kobo Libra Colour VS PocketBook Inkpad Color 3 cross-review

 Color e-ink is still relatively new in e-readers.
-Available devices use the Kaleido tech.
+Available devices use the Kaleido.
 I reviewed two Kaleido 2 devices 2 years ago, the PocketBook Inkpad Color and the Onyx Boox Nova Color.
 Both were very disappointing to me, displaying extremely bad quality color images as well as awfull black and white text.

 My review of the Nova Color